 Streel Films is an independent production company based in Toronto, Canada.
-Founded by Michelle Latimer in 2008, the company is focused on the development and production of innovative, socially conscious, character-driven films.
+Founded in 2008, the company is focused on the development and production of innovative, socially conscious, character-driven film and television.

 Streel Films is owned by independent filmmaker, Michelle Latimer.
-Most recently Michelle was the showrunner, writer and director of the breakout Indigenous resistance series RISE (Viceland), which premiered at the 2017 Sundance Film Festival and went on to screen internationally before winning a Canadian Screen Award for Best Documentary Series.
-Streel Films also produced, with the support of Field of Vision, the short film Nuuca.
-Nuuca, executive produced by Laura Poitras and Charlotte Cook, premiered at the 2017 Toronto International Film Festival and screened in competition at the 2018 Sundance Film Festival and the Berlinale 14+ Program.
-Streel Films has produced work that has screened at film festivals internationally, including Sundance, TIFF, Berlinale, Rotterdam, ImagineNATIVE, Aspen Shorts, BFI, Oberhausen and Cannes, and her work has been acquired by National Gallery of Canada.
+Most recently Michelle was the showrunner and director of the breakout scripted series TRICKSTER (Sienna Films & Streel Films) that premiered at the 2020 Toronto International Film Festival before airing on the CBC.
+Michelle also directed the feature documentary INCONVENIENT INDIAN which also premiered at the 2020 Toronto International Film Festival and took home the People's Choice Documentary Award and the Amplify Voices Award for Best Canadian Feature.
+In 2017, she was the showrunner, writer and director of the Indigenous resistance series RISE (Viceland), which premiered at the 2017 Sundance Film Festival and went on to screen internationally before winning a Canadian Screen Award for Best Documentary Series.
+Streel Films also produced, with the support of Field of Vision, the short film NUUCA.
+NUUCA, executive produced by Laura Poitras and Charlotte Cook, premiered at the 2017 Toronto International Film Festival and screened in competition at the 2018 Sundance Film Festival and the Berlinale 14+ Program.
+Streel Films has produced work that has screened at film festivals internationally, including Sundance, TIFF, Berlinale, Rotterdam, ImagineNATIVE, Aspen Shorts, BFI, Oberhausen and Cannes, and has been acquired by the National Gallery of Canada.

-A Métis/Algonquin filmmaker, actor, and curator, Michelle's goal is to use film & new media as a tool for social change.
+As an independent filmmaker, writer and producer, Michelle's goal is to use film & new media as a tool for social change.
 She is interested in exploring how sound and image can transform space to create a visceral experience that lends itself to greater cultural awareness and understanding.
 Her films have been described as "visual poems exploring humanity," and are often experiments of creative form expressed from a personal point of view.

 In 2018, Michelle was awarded a Field of Vision Filmmaker Fellowship under Laura Poitras and Charlotte Cook.
 Through FOV she created the short film Nuuca - an exploration of how extractive industries exacerbate rates of violence against Indigenous women and girls.
 Nuuca premiered at the 2017 Toronto International Film Festival before screening in competition at the 2018 Sundance Film Festival and the Berlinale Generation 14+ program.